Bar Evolution in Edge-on Galaxies: A Demographic Study of Boxy/Peanut Bulges: Derived quantities for galaxies

 where $c$ is the speed of light in vacuum, $H_0$ is the Hubble's constant, $\Omega_m$ is the matter density of the universe, and $\Omega_\Lambda$ is the dark energy density.
 For this study, we have considered $H_0 = 70 \,km \,s^{-1} \,Mpc^{-1}$, $\Omega_m = 0.3$, and $\Omega_\Lambda = 0.7$.
 The peculiar velocities of nearby galaxies affect the redshift measurement, and thus their distance using above expression.
 Nonetheless, all the galaxy in our sample have $z > 0.005$, indicating marginal effect of peculiar velocities on the distance estimation \citep{Shen.etal.2003}.

 From the \textsc{galfit} photometric decomposition, we obtain the disk scale height and disk scale radius in pixels.
-Since we have downloaded the FITS images of galaxies within 3 Petrosian radius aperture with 300 pixels $\times$ 300 pixels size, the pixel size is simply Petrosian radius / 100 in the same unit as Petrosian radius (here, $arcsec$).
-Using the pixel size we calculate the angular size of galaxies in radian.
+Using the default SDSS pixel size of 0.396 arcsec/pixel, we calculate the angular size of galaxies in radian.
 Then we obtained the physical sizes of galaxies by multiplying angular sizes and angular distances.

-\section{Sample Characteristics}
+\section{Sample characteristics}

 As mentioned in Section~\ref{sec:fits_file}, we started with 6684 edge-on galaxies, and performed 2D morphological decomposition using \textsc{galfit}.
 Further, we visually separated these objects into four different subclasses depending on central features as discussed in Section~\ref{sec:classification}.
 Fig~\ref{fig:sample_characteristics} shows the distributions of magnitudes, redshifts, scale radii, and stellar masses of our complete sample.
 The median values of the distributions are represented with the red color vertical lines at the bottom axes of respective panels.
 The lower and upper limits of dark distributions respectively indicates $16\%$ and $84\%$ range as shown in the legends of respective panels.